Trent Cole

-Trent James Cole Jr. (born October 5, 1982) is a retired American football defensive end and outside linebacker.
-He played in the National Football League (NFL) for twelve seasons, primarily with the Philadelphia Eagles as well his final two with the Indianapolis Colts.
-Cole played college football for the University of Cincinnati, and was drafted by the Eagles in the fifth round of the 2005 NFL Draft, where he played with them from 2005 until 2014 and was a two-time Pro Bowler.
+Trent James Cole Jr. (born October 5, 1982) is an American former professional football player who was a defensive end and linebacker for 12 seasons in the National Football League (NFL), primarily with the Philadelphia Eagles.
+Cole played college football for the Cincinnati Bearcats and was selected by the Eagles in the fifth round of the 2005 NFL draft, where he played with them from 2005 until 2014 and was a two-time Pro Bowler.
+He ended his career after two seasons with the Indianapolis Colts.

-Early years
+Early life

 Cole was born in Xenia, Ohio.
 He starred at Xenia High School, earning league and area Defensive Player of the Year honors after posting 121 tackles and 8 sacks as a senior.
 He also rushed for 1,241 yards and 10 touchdowns on his way to earning all-state honors, and played in the Ohio North-South all-star game.
 He lettered in basketball, track and baseball as well as football.